ZSMeem/Portfolio-Builder/README.md

 - Custom domain publishing for portfolios
 - Advanced visual templates and animations
 - Analytics dashboard for portfolio views
-- Upload and store images using AWS S3.
+- Upload and store images using AWS services.

 ---

 ## 🧠 Summary
 The **Portfolio Builder** project aims to simplify the process of creating professional, personalized portfolio websites.
-By leveraging **AWS services**, **Docker**, and a **modern full-stack tech stack**, it provides a scalable and efficient platform for both creativity and performance.
+By leveraging **AWS services**, and a **modern full-stack tech stack**, it provides a scalable and efficient platform for both creativity and performance.

 ---